Bread Dad

 Vegan Sandwich Bread Recipe

-Vegan bread is popular for people who do not want to eat animal-derived products (i.e. milk or butter) and/or who want to reduce the saturated fat in their diet.
+Vegan bread is popular for people who do not want to eat animal-derived products (e.g. milk or butter) and/or who want to reduce the saturated fat in their diet.
 Even non-vegans will love this bread due to its flavor, aroma and lower saturated fat content (versus many breads made with regular butter & whole milk).

 Sliced Vegan Sandwich Bread – Soft & Airy!